A desperate mother will sacrifice anything to save her child.

 Dalice is barely keeping it together.
 Not only is she a single parent juggling two dead-end jobs.
-She's also caring for her critically ill toddler, scraping together every dollar she can for the heart transplant he’ll need someday.
+She's also caring for a son whose heart is a ticking time bomb.
+Cash will need a transplant someday, and to afford it, Dalice needs every dollar she can save.

-But when someday becomes today, she gets desperate.
+But when someday becomes today, she’s out of time.

 Add your own content here.
 Click to edit.